Pilot and Feasibility Grants 2021/2022

 Submit a completed application to the Banting & Best Diabetes Centre by the deadline date.

 Ethics Approvals and Certifications: If this research involves human subjects, animals, biohazards or stem cells the principal applicant will be required to obtain approvals from his/her institution by the time of funding commencement on July 1.
-Approvals are not required to be submitted with this application; however, funds will not be released to successful applicants until all approvals have been obtained and forwarded to the BBDC.
+Approvals are not required to be submitted with this application; however, funds will not be released to successful applicants until all approvals have been obtained.

-Funding Overlap: The principal and co-applicants are required to inform the BBDC of any related support currently held or applied for from other funding sources, and to what extent, if any, such support overlaps with the submitted BBDC Pilot & Feasibility Grant request.
+Funding Overlap: The principal and co-applicants are required to inform the BBDC of any related support currently held or applied for from other funding sources which overlaps with the submitted BBDC Pilot & Feasibility Grant request.
 In the event that a successful BBDC grant recipient is offered funding by another agency, the applicant must notify the BBDC in writing within 2 weeks of receiving the offer.
 The applicant must accept funding from the other agency.

 Acknowledgement: Support from the Banting & Best Diabetes Centre Pilot and Feasibility Grant must be acknowledged in all publications, presentations and communications that arise from this funding.
 Failure to acknowledge this support will result in future ineligibility for BBDC funding programs.